Did you know? Daddy longlegs are not spiders or venomous

 As a child I remember daddy longlegs in the basement bathroom, especially in the shower.
-Not liking spiders, I never got close and took quick showers.
+Not liking spiders, I never got close and took quick showers when I saw one.
 I also believed the legend that daddy longlegs had enough venom to kill a person but their mouths weren’t big enough to bite us.

 Daddy long legs typically have eight legs but the legs fall off easily when grabbed by a predator